 Why can’t I park on the sidewalk for just a minute?

 Because fire regulations require that this area be kept clear at all times.
-Students will be allowed to pull into the fire lane as long as they stay in their vehicle.
+Students and staff will be allowed to pull into the fire lane as long as they stay in their vehicle.
 If vehicles are left unattended, they will be ticketed.

 Why must permits be stuck to the window?
 Why can’t I use scotch tape or a suction cup?